TYPO3GmbH/content-typo3-universe/resources/markdown/privacy-policy.md

 If the SSL or TLS encryption is activated, data you transmit to us cannot be read by third parties.

-### Encrypted payment transactions on this website

-If you are under an obligation to share your payment information (e.g. account number if you give us the authority to debit your bank account) with us after you have entered into a fee-based contract with us, this information is required to process payments.

-Payment transactions using common modes of paying (Visa/MasterCard, debit to your bank account) are processed exclusively via encrypted SSL or TLS connections.
-You can recognise an encrypted connection by checking whether the address line of the browser switches from “http://” to “https://” and also by the appearance of the lock icon in the browser line.

-If the communication with us is encrypted, third parties will not be able to read the payment information you share with us.

 ### Information about, blockage, rectification and eradication of data

 Within the scope of the applicable statutory provisions, you have the right to at any time demand information about your archived personal data, their source and recipients as well as the purpose of the processing of your data.
 You may also have a right to have your data rectified, blocked or eradicated.
 If you have questions about this subject matter or any other questions about personal data, please do not hesitate to contact us at any time at the address provided in section “Information Required by Law.”